in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 ```

 > Congratulations!
 You are reading an article from a series of 50+ articles on Spring Boot and Microservices.
 We also have 20+ projects on our Github repository.
-For the complete series of 50+ articles and code examples, [click here](http://www.springboottutorial.com/spring-boot-tutorials-for-beginners).
+For the complete set of 50+ articles and code examples, [click here](http://www.springboottutorial.com/spring-boot-tutorials-for-beginners).

 ## Next Steps
 [![Image](/images/Course-Go-Full-Stack-With-Spring-Boot-and-React.png "Go Full Stack with Spring Boot and React")](https://www.udemy.com/full-stack-application-with-spring-boot-and-react/?couponCode=SBT-2019){:target="_blank"}